-- 2. Determine whether a local copy of the called object exists. - 3.
+- 1. Create a Future object to hold the method results, and assign it a unique ID. - 2.
+Determine whether a local copy of the called object exists. - 3.
 If no local copy exists, then: - (a) Marshal the arguments, method name, object ID, and Future ID. - (b) Send an invocation request to some copy of the object. - (c) Unmarshal the arguments and other information on the remote node. - 4.
 Create a thread to make the method call. - 5.
 Using reflection, make the method call. - 6.
 On completion of the call, if the call was remote: - (a) Marshal the result, whether normal or exceptional. - (b) Send the result and the Future ID back to the originating node. - 7.
 Store the result in the Future object and allow any pending join actions to complete.

 We implemented this scheme in Kan.
-The results are shown in Table 9 for a variety of method signatures.
+The results are shown in Table 8 for a variety of method signatures.
 Each signature is described as the parameter types, followed by a comma and the return type.

 For comparison purposes, we also measured the costs of making a remote method call with Java's Remote Method Invocation (RMI) package, using the same method signatures.
-The results are shown in Table 10.
-These numbers are significantly lower than those for Kan, in Table 9.
+The results are shown in Table 9.
+These numbers are significantly lower than those for Kan, in Table 8.
 Part of that is due to the fact that Kan does more than RMI.
 RMI gives the ability to access remote objects, that is, those at known network locations; however, it gives no support for distributed objects, that is, those that might migrate or be replicated.
 Such support must be built on top of RMI.